 Normal skin types can start with 0.5 % and work up to around 1.5%.
 While those with an oilier more resilient skin type can usually start with a 1% concentration and settle on 1.5% or 2%.
 “Initially apply your chosen retinol twice a week for two weeks then increase to three times a week for another two weeks and follow with every night from week five.
 Done in this manner, you’ll find that you’ll experience very little shedding,” shares Ejikeme.
 For a more natural alternative, you can also give bakuchiol a try.

-2. Add moisture into the equation
+2. Add hydration and moisture into the equation

 Turbocharging the skin’s functions in this way has a temporary effect on the barrier function of the skin.
 “If the barrier function is impaired there will be more water loss leading to dryness, which can exacerbate the flakiness of shedding skin,” explains Ejikeme.
 The cure?
 Drip feed your face with a hydrating hyaluronic acid serum 20 minutes post retinol application and then in the morning slather on a ceramide-packed moisturizer.
 “The ceramides help maintain the structural integrity of your skin barrier and the moisturizer will act as a barrier in and of itself, locking moisture in and alleviating dryness,” adds Ejikeme.